nathan-lally/stats-career-talk/slides/statscareer.md

 What Do Statisticians Actually Do In The Real World?
 ========================================================
-author: Nathan Lally: Senior Machine Learning Modeler @ HSB - Munich Re
+author: Nathan Lally: New England Statistical Society
 width: 1366
 height: 768
-date: 2018-10-29
+date: 2018-11-08
 autosize: true